JamesSkemp/words/content/post/itunes-playlists-to-xml-version-16-released.md

 +++
-title = "iTunes Playlists to Xml - version 1.6 released" summary = "Version 1.6 of iTunes Playlists to Xml has been released." draft = false comments = true date = "2010-05-08T15:00:00-05:00"
+title = "iTunes Playlists to Xml - version 1.6 released" description = "Version 1.6 of iTunes Playlists to Xml has been released." draft = false comments = true date = "2010-05-08T15:00:00-05:00"